Summary of the Draft Secure Turkey Supply (STS) Plan

 Flocks are to be monitored daily for obvious signs and symptoms of disease.
 An increase in mortality is daily mortality greater than 0.2 percent.
 Flocks that do not display such signs and have no apparent increase in mortality will be monitored by RRT-PCR testing or another suitable procedure, as determined by Incident Command.

 RRT-PCR testing of at least one 5-bird pool sample from dead or euthanized sick birds per 50 dead from each house on the premises.
 Movement of products may require negative RRT-PCR tests, as indicated in the product-specific summaries.
 When a hold is required for movement, at least one of the two required RRT-PCR tests must be taken on the second day of holding or later.

-A State or Federal regulatory official or an individual authorized by Incident Command takes five oropharyngeal swabs from 5 dead turkeys per house and the swabs (5) are pooled in a tube containing brain-heart infusion (BHI) broth.
+A State or Federal regulatory official or an individual authorized by Incident Command takes at least five oropharyngeal swabs from 5 dead turkeys per house and the swabs (5) are pooled in a tube containing brain-heart infusion (BHI) broth.
 Sampling and disposal should be completed in a biosecure manner.
 The samples are submitted to an authorized State veterinary diagnostic laboratory.
 Veterinary diagnostic laboratory personnel perform RRT-PCR testing on samples immediately upon receipt and transmit the results to the Incident Command on the same day.
 The Incident Command reports the tests results to the farm manager.
 If the test is not negative or if daily mortality spikes over 0.2 percent, additional diagnostic testing will be conducted.

 IMPORTANT NOTE ON DIAGNOSTIC TESTING